Arizona Leisure - Vacation Guide

 Map of the Arizona stretch of Route 66 showing towns and major attractions

-Once known as "Main Street America" and stretching over 2,400 miles, Route 66 came across Northern Arizona.
+Once known as "Main Street America" and stretching over 2,400 miles, Route 66 crosses northern Arizona.
 The Arizona stretch of U.S. Route 66 is one of the most iconic and best-preserved sections of the legendary “Mother Road,” offering a nostalgic journey through classic Americana, desert landscapes, and historic small towns.
-Running across northern Arizona, Route 66 connects destinations like Kingman, Seligman, Williams, and Flagstaff, where travelers can experience vintage motels, neon signs, roadside diners, and authentic remnants of the original highway.
-Whether you're planning a cross-country road trip or a scenic Arizona drive, Route 66 delivers a unique blend of history, culture, and unforgettable scenery.

-Route 66 as a major highway has mostly been replaced by Interstate 40 where most travelers drive right by without experiencing the sights, attractions and historical significance found off the beaten path of Route 66.
+Route 66 has largely been replaced by Interstate 40, where many travelers pass by without experiencing the historic sights, attractions, and character found along the original highway.

 Traveling Route 66 in Arizona means discovering a wide range of attractions, from quirky roadside stops to historic landmarks and natural wonders.
 Visitors can explore classic Route 66 museums, browse gift shops filled with vintage memorabilia, and stop for photos at famous landmarks like the Hackberry General Store.
 The route also passes near major attractions such as the Grand Canyon, Meteor Crater, and Petrified Forest National Park, making it easy to combine a historic road trip with some of Arizona’s most scenic destinations.
 Along the way, travelers can enjoy local restaurants, classic diners, and small-town charm that define the Route 66 experience.